Ccrewe92/Ccrewe92/README.md

 ## 💭 Personal Growth

-My goal is to contunine my growth throguh certifcates, schooling and work expereicne to become a full stack developer, focusing in cyber secuirty and cloud.
+My goal is to continue my growth throguh certificates, schooling and work expereicne to become a full stack developer, focusing in cyber secuirty and cloud.

 ## 📃 Certificates/Badges

 - Learning Git and GitHub
 - Cisco Introduction to Cybersecurity
 - Cisco IT Essentials (In progress)
+- AWS Cloud Practitioner (In progress)

 ## 💡 Areas of Expertise